-This privacy notice is provided by the Synod Team to the General Synod to explain what to expect when we collect and process your personal information with the UK General Protection Regulation (UK GDPR).
+This privacy notice is provided by the Synod Team to members of the General Synod and other attendees, those eligible to vote or standing for election, and to persons who apply to the Appointments Committee for an appointment.
+It explains what to expect when we collect and process your personal information with the UK General Protection Regulation (UK GDPR).